Skip to main content

 the callout annotation button is a red box with a downward pointing arrow on its side

-Click the Callout button, then click on the plan to set the starting point (where the arrow will point) and drag away from this spot to draw the callout box.
-Then, type in the message and adjust font as needed.
+• Then click on the plan to set the starting point (where the arrow will point)

 Callouts draw extra attention to something on the plan along with an explanation of why it is being emphasized